Irandam Ulagam: Plot

-Irandam Ulagam is about two stories which unfold concurrently in two different planets – our Earth and an unnamed exoplanet.
-On earth a timid medical student Ramya who has a crush on an academic mathematician Madhu Balakrishnan, asks him out.
+Irandam Ulagam is about two stories which unfold concurrently in two different planets – the Earth and an unnamed exoplanet.
+On Earth a naive medical student Ramya who has a crush on an academic mathematician Madhu Balakrishnan, asks him out.
 He initially refuses her proposal for marriage as his father has a disability, needing his full attention and care.
 Later, Madhu gradually reciprocates Ramya's love seeing her caring nature and proposes marriage.
 But, she reluctantly rejects his proposal as her family has already arranged her marriage.
 While on a trip to Goa, Madhu wins Ramya's heart while her fiancé abruptly cancels the marriage citing dowry as the reason.
 She suddenly dies in a freak accident, and this is followed by Madhu's paralysed father's death too.
 Depressed by the sudden twin tragedies, Madhu becomes a vagabond in Goa.
 He sees an apparition of his dead father that tells him death is an illusion.
 Later, at a local tourist spot, he follows an empty car to a hilltop and tries to commit suicide.
 He gets injured and faints while trying to drive the car.

 The story moves parallel in the alternate world in a relatively primitive kingdom which protects the immortal Amma.
 The son of a noble military commander, Maravan, falls in love with a working class orphan, Varna.
 Maravan, though fearless, does not take an interest in martial arts and roams around the kingdom drinking with his friends.
 Varna, on the other hand, is interested in a military career though she picks and packs wild mushrooms to eke out a living.
 She also has the desire to protect Amma from the enemies of the kingdom.
 While gatecrashing a military admissions exam for Amma's protection, the tyrant king condemns Varna to his harem.
 Maravan pleads with the king to release Varna, and the king, in return, challenges Maravan to get hold of a lion's skin within three days.
 Maravan, though inexperienced, fights with the lion that has never been conquered until then and gets Varna released.
 At the behest of the king, Varna is forced to marry Maravan, which goes against her free will.
 So, she tries to commit suicide after assaulting the king.
 But Amma saves her, and the riled king exiles her to the forest.
 Depressed, Maravan tries to commit suicide in vain.
 Taunted by new military recruits, Maravan climbs a sacred mountain called Swamimalai.